-As an incoming student at Rutgers-Camden, either a first-year or a transfer, you must take a placement test in German, French, or Spanish, unless you are transferring in a college-level course in a foreign language.
+As an incoming student in the Rutgers-Camden College of Arts and Sciences, either a first-year or a transfer, you must take a placement test in German, French, or Spanish.

 One more point about placement testing.
 Many students ask some variety of this question: “I thought I did terribly on the test, but I still placed into a level that I think will be too hard for me.
 Can’t I just start over with 101, please?”
 The answer is nearly always “no.” Please remember, the placement test is not like other tests.
 It’s not as if you were taking a 101 final to see if you are ready for 102, and should expect to get 80% or 90% of the questions right.
 The test has material on it that you might cover in 101, and material that you might cover in a third or fourth-year college course.
 And remember, too, that being ready for Intermediate I, for example, does not mean that you already know everything that will be covered in Intermediate I. You might miss all the third and fourth-year level questions and most of the Intermediate level questions, and what would that mean?
 It would mean that you are ready for Intermediate!